tomsclater/tomsclater/README.md

 Welcome to my GitHub profile, where I explore the realms of development, and data analysis.

 # ☕
-I througholy enjoy coding, networking & providing technical support.
+I thoroughly enjoy coding, networking & providing technical support.

 When I'm not coding, I like to read about code. 📖